US 1975-6. Number 2118. $3.98

 Promotional offer available for the titles cut from the 50 different Space 1999 picture cards.

-Package art shows astronaut holding laser blaster, with an Eagle beyond and Space 1999 logo at his feet.
+Package art shows astronaut holding laser blaster, with a Mattel Eagle beyond and Space 1999 logo at his feet.

 Image thanks to James Hume